 Overview

-Led by Amy Hublou, LMFT, this unique program combines interactive instruction, experiential learning, and reflective practice.
+Led by Amy Grace, LMFT, this unique program combines interactive instruction, experiential learning, and reflective practice.
 Participants will explore somatic awareness, trauma-informed frameworks, and ecologically grounded approaches that promote connection, resilience, and sustainability—both in clients and clinicians.

 What You’ll Learn